liberjul/liberjul.github.io/pages/CV.md

 **SYNERGISTIC ACTIVITIES/PROFESSIONAL IMPACT**

-**Duke University Graduate and Professional Student Government** 2021 – 2022
+**Duke University Graduate and Professional Student Government** 2021 – 2024

+- _Director of Academic Affairs_ May 2023 – May 2024

+    - Assess issues pertaining to courses, teaching, diversity, harassment, discrimination, and due process and work to resolve them by working with university administration.
+Management of GPSG Lawyer Assistance Program.

-- _Secretariat Rep. for Trinity College of Arts & Sciences (Natural Science)_ May – Oct 2022
+- _Secretariat Rep. for Trinity College of Arts & Sciences (Natural Science)_ May 2022 – Present

     - Develop and set legislative agenda, communicate with Natural Science grad student constituency and represent their interests, provide checks and oversight of Executive Committee, organize and run elections.

-- _Chair of Doctoral Student Affairs Committee_ May – Oct 2022
+- _Chair of Doctoral Student Affairs Committee_ May 2022 – Present

     - Organize and lead advocacy on issues impacting doctoral students including cost of living, stipends, and leave policies.